Aaron98990/wii-inspect/README.md

 - http://wiibrew.org/wiki/FE100 (FE100 is Windows's port of Segher tools)
 - http://www.kellbot.com/extracting-graphing-wii-fit-data/
 - Keys from the Wii for Segher tools https://hackmii.com/2008/04/keys-keys-keys/
+- This "skill level" is an Elo-style measure of performance when competing against an AI oppoent. https://arstechnica.com/gaming/2017/04/was-ubers-ceo-really-the-second-best-wii-sports-tennis-player/
+- The skill points are a floating point number, of which only its integer part (its floor, i.e. rounded down, not rounded to nearest) is visible. http://orden-y-concierto.blogspot.com/2013/04/wii-sports-tennis-skill-points-system.html